Contact Us (310) 553-1222

 The employment attorney you choose can also determine the cost, as experienced employment attorneys often charge higher rates.
 Billing practices, such as hourly rates vs. flat fees, also affect total costs.

 Legal fees in employment lawsuits vary based on the specifics of each case, the location, and the law firm or attorney involved.
-The primary types of legal fees for an employment lawyer cost include retainer fees, hourly rates, and flat fees.
+The primary types of legal fees for an employment lawyer include retainer fees, hourly rates, and flat fees.

 A retainer fee is the upfront cost to secure the services of an employment attorney.
 It is best viewed as a down payment, in which the employment lawyer deducts hourly charges as they accrue.
 A retainer fee is common in complex cases where the legal work is extensive and prolonged.